-Parks Canada's water management team continues to actively monitor water levels and flows, snow and weather forecasts across the Trent-Severn Waterway.
-These factors are used to determine dam operations on a daily basis to mitigate flooding impacts as much as possible.
+Parks Canada's water management team continues to actively monitor water levels and flows, and weather forecasts across the Trent-Severn Waterway.
+These factors are used to determine dam operations on a daily basis for the Trent-Severn Waterway.

-For more information regarding the flood status and what to expect in your area, please visit the website of your local conservation authority.
+For more information regarding watershed status, please visit the website of your local conservation authority.
 These are Kawartha Conservation, Otonabee Region Conservation Authority, Ganaraska Conservation Authority, Lower Trent Conservation Authority, Lake Simcoe Region Conservation Authority or, in all other areas of the Trent and Severn Watersheds, the Ontario Ministry of Natural Resources and Forestry.

 Haliburton and Northern Areas

 The Gull River reservoirs are 93 % full.
 The Central Reservoirs are 97% full.
 The Burnt River Reservoirs are 89% full; the percentages on the Burnt River are lower due to the minimum flow requirements on the Irondale and Burnt Rivers.
 It is anticipated that the reservoir draw down will commence next week.